top of page

 Issue

-The commodity market provides a means of trading raw materials and other products (e.g., oil, wheat, livestock) for its use in production and consumption by nations.
-The problem is that if a particular issue occurs in a specific region, it also affects the price of the commodity in other regions on a global scale.
+The commodity market allows the means of trading materials and other products (e.g., oil, wheat, livestock) between nations.
+The problem with the commodity market is that if a particular issue occurs in a specific region, it negatively affects the price of the commodity in other regions as well.

 Solution

-The protection not only applies for natural disasters but also for other situations as well, such as military conflicts or trade embargoes.
-So, if an armed conflict occurs in the Middle East, it would only affect the price of oil from that region and not elsewhere such as the Americas (America, Brazil), Asia (Russia, Kazakhstan), or the Arctic (Canada, Norway).
+By segmenting the market, not only will it provide a certain level of protection against natural disasters, it also provides protection for other situations as well (such as military conflicts or trade embargoes).
+For example, if an armed conflict occurs in the Middle East, it would only affect the price of oil from that particular region and not oil produced elsewhere such as the Americas (America, Brazil), Asia (Russia, Kazakhstan), or Arctic (Canada, Norway).

-The commodity market should be corrected in this manner so that regional effects don't impact the global economy.
+In summary, the commodity market should become more segmented so that regional effects don't impact the entire global economy.

 bottom of page